MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-deploy-with-m365apps.md

 search.appverid: MET150
 f1.keywords:
 - NOCSH
-description: Learn about how to deploy new Microsoft Teams with Microsoft 365 Apps.
+description: Learn about how to upgrade to new Microsoft Teams with Microsoft 365 Apps.
 appliesto:
 - Microsoft Teams
 ms.localizationpriority: high
 ---
-# Deploy the new Microsoft Teams with Microsoft 365 Apps
+# Upgrade to new Microsoft Teams with Microsoft 365 Apps

 Starting in late August, new Teams will automatically install with new and existing installations of Microsoft 365 Apps on Windows.

-Currently, users can install the new Microsoft Teams using the "Try the new Teams" toggle switch in classic Teams or by Admins bulk deploying directly to the computers in their organization.
+Currently, users can install the new Microsoft Teams using the "Try the new Teams" toggle switch in classic Teams or by Admins bulk upgrading directly to the computers in their organization.

 Administrators may exclude new Teams from automatically installing with Microsoft 365 Apps on Windows.